BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   often bosses will equip/drop their unique loot.
 The default is "guaranteed," which is what the Better Loot mod does in "Lootsplosion," but you can scale that back all the way to the stock values.

+* **Stalker Shield Behavior**: In the default configuration, Stalkers behave just like they always have in BL2: they have a shield, but it's not a "real" shield and won't drop.
+If you prefer, though, you can toggle stalker shields so that they work like other shielded enemies with Cold Dead Hands, so you'll get stalkers using Novas and Maylay shields, and they'll drop them when killed.
+Additionally, if you want to make them very deadly in general, you can specify that they *only* use Maylay shields.  **Warning:** there seems to be some strange interaction with Maylay shields and Stalkers where the roid damage buff is far greater than the number listed on the card.
+  Stalkers using Maylay shields are very likely to hit like a ton of bricks, when their shields are depleted.
+Use with caution!
+Or with abandon!
+It's up to you!

 ### Implications